You are currently viewing Living in Lymington: A Comprehensive Guide to the Area

 From traditional pubs to fine dining establishments, the town boasts a diverse array of gastronomic experiences.

-Sample locally sourced seafood dishes, indulge in classic British pub lunch, or treat yourself to a gourmet meal prepared by talented chefs in one of the area’s many excellent restaurants!
+Sample locally sourced seafood dishes, indulge in a classic British pub lunch, or treat yourself to a gourmet meal prepared by talented chefs in one of the area’s many excellent restaurants!

 For a true taste of Lymington, make sure to visit the weekly Saturday market.